CovertLab/wcEcoli/docs/README.md

    inside the Container with the code in your host wcEcoli directory by changing that option to `-v $PWD:/wcEcoli`.

-   **TIP:** If the Container creates output files with the wrong host user and group ownership, you can change that by adding the `--user "$(id -u):$(id -g)"` option.
+   **TIP:** When running in Docker on Linux or WSL2, the Container's output files will have the wrong host user and group ownership.
+You can change that by adding the `--user "$(id -u):$(id -g)"` option to the `docker run` command.
-   That runs the process inside the Container as your host computer user and group so the files will be owned by you.
-However, this adds other complications since it runs inside the Container without ownership of the existing files and directories.
+   That runs the process inside the Container as your host computer user and group so the files will be owned by you, but it adds other complications since it runs inside the Container without ownership of the existing files and directories.

 * **pyenv setup**